 Hip and Knee Dynamics – Runners

 Studies comparing female distance runners and female recreational runners with ITBS to healthy controls, found that the ITBS group exhibited significantly greater hip adduction and knee internal rotation (the knee hip complex rotating inwards) than control groups.
-The theory is that these combined motions created excessive strain to the ITB as it attempted to decelerate hip adduction and knee internal rotation causing compression and the ITBS lowest connection points to the bottom of the femur/thigh bone.
+The theory is that these combined motions created excessive strain to the ITB as it attempted to decelerate hip adduction and knee internal rotation causing compression and the ITBS lowest connection points to the bottom of the femur/thigh bone.(2)

 As with the friction theory, the hip-knee rotation dynamic involves the tendons and irritation and inflammation in the tissue.

 - And another, “Weakness of hip abductors does not seem to play a role in the etiology of Iliotibial Band Syndrome in runners, since dynamic and static strength measurements did not differ between 10 healthy runners and 10 runners with Iliotibial Band Syndrome, and differences between hip abduction and adduction were the same.
 Strengthening of hip abductors seems to have little effect on the prevention of Iliotibial Band Syndrome in runners.”

 Symptoms and traditional treatment of iliotibial band syndrome

 As we alluded to above and in the medical journal Arthroscopic Therapies doctors write, “Conservative management including rest from activity, equipment modification, oral nonsteroidal anti-inflammatory drug (NSAID) use, and physical therapy is the mainstay of treatment initially, refractory cases do exist.
 Surgical options include percutaneous release, open release, ITB Z-lengthening, and an arthroscopic technique.”
 These are procedures that cut the IT Band to “release” tension.
 “Assuming the inflammation in the tissue connecting the ITB band to the lateral femoral epicondyle is the culprit of ITB pain, this tissue can be removed with an arthroscopic shaver.”

 Difficulty in treating and diagnosing Iliotibial Band Injury

 University researchers in the Netherlands, publishing in the journal Sports Medicine suggest to treat IT Band injury, doctors need to know what its causes are and to be able to diagnose it.
 “Iliotibial band syndrome is the most common injury of the lateral [outer] side of the knee in runners, with an incidence estimated to be between 5% and 14%.
 In order to facilitate the evidence-based management of Iliotibial band syndrome in runners, more needs to be learned about the aetiology, diagnosis and treatment of this injury. . .
 The methodological quality of research into the management of Iliotibial Band Syndrome in runners is poor and the results are highly conflicting.”

 Prolotherapy for Iliotibial Band Syndrome

 If the hip is evaluated and considered stable, then an athlete with iliotibial band syndrome will get Prolotherapy to the area on the tibia where the iliotibial band attaches.
 If there are other parts of the iliotibial band that are tender on the athlete besides the attachments, then these areas are treated with the components of Comprehensive Prolotherapy, including Neurofascial Prolotherapy, and/or Platelet Rich Plasma to increase healing to the area.
 Typically 3-6 visits of Prolotherapy are needed.
 The treatments can be done weekly, if necessary.
 Generally after two treatments the athlete starts working out again.

 The safest and most effective natural medicine treatment for repairing tendon, ligament and cartilage damage is Prolotherapy.
 For the athlete with chronic lateral knee pain, an evaluation by a Prolotherapist is warranted.
 We have treated many cases of iliotibial band syndrome in athletes (mostly runners) successfully with Prolotherapy.

 4. van der Worp MP, van der Horst N, de Wijer A, Backx FJ, Nijhuis-van der Sanden MW.
 Iliotibial band syndrome in runners: a systematic review.
 Sports Med.
-2012; 42(11):969-92.
+2012; 42(11):969-92.[Google Scholar]

 6. Grau S , Krauss I, Maiwald C, Best R, Horstmann T. Hip abductor weakness is not the cause for iliotibial band syndrome.
 Int J Sports Med.
 2008; 29(7): 579-583.
+[Google Scholar]

-6. Cowden CH.
+7. Cowden CH.
 Barber FA.
 Arthroscopic treatment of iliotibial band syndrome.
 Arthrosc Tech.
 2014; 3(1): e57–e60. doi: 10.1016/j.eats.2013.08.015 [Google Scholar]